-Over the past five years, we were able to add a shade structure/pergola, cold frame, tumbler composter, a black locust table and bench, the happy table and reading boulders (donated by Sislers Stone), the rain gauge, and four planters for herbs that were all handcrafted by Pop Goodhart.
+Over the past five years, we have been able to add a shade structure/pergola, a cold frame, tumbler composter, a black locust table and bench, the happy table and reading boulders (donated by Sislers Stone), the rain gauge, and four planters for herbs that were all handcrafted by Pop Goodhart.
 We added another raised bed area to the back of the garden to increase the production of fruit and created a ground bed near the new table for our native plants.
 We will increase our fruit production with the addition of the blueberry and raspberry plants.
-We have expanded our “farm to table” program to include all grade levels so all crops harvested are served and available to all students participating in the harvest.
+We have expanded our “farm to table” program to include all grade levels, so all crops harvested are served and available to all students participating in the harvest.
 We have added parents by grade level as trained “Garden Moms and Dads” that will support teachers in the garden lab.
 We have been lengthening our crop season by using the cold frame in the garden lab.
 The cold frame allows us to continue to produce crops well after frost appears in late Fall and early Winter.
-We added a teired strawberry bed with a trellis for an espalier apple tree that will produce three different types of apples along with a wall trellis for a clemitis to grow on.
-Our Kindergarteners expanded their annual seed sale from our Spring Festival to the Leesburg Farmers Market with great success in raising money for the garden lab.
+We added a tiered strawberry bed with a trellis for an espalier apple tree that will produce three different types of apples, along with a wall trellis for a clemitis to grow on.
+Our Kindergartners expanded their annual seed sale from our Spring Festival to the Leesburg Farmers Market with great success in raising money for the garden lab.